benjamin-asr/benjamin-asr.github.io/docs/arbade.md

 # Quick Start

-At very first glance you confront this environment:

 ![FirstView](../img/first_view.png)

 ArBade is a shortcut based application.
-There is a topbar in the application, that list most useful shortcuts.
+Shortcuts are listed in the application topbar.

 ![TopBar](../img/top_bar.png)